researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/README.md

 ## Install The Tool

-1) [Install](https://github.com/CESEL/RelationalGit/blob/master/install.md) the tool along with all the required dependencies.
+1) [Install](https://github.com/CESEL/RelationalGit/blob/master/install.md) the tool and its dependencies.

 ## Preparation